Antique Pocket Watches

 Watches of this type usually have ornately engraved balance cocks which protect the balance wheel and hairspring.

-On the right, a rare and valuable early English cylinder escapement watch by John Roger Arnold.
+On the left, a rare and valuable early English cylinder escapement watch by John Roger Arnold.
 This is Arnold No. 3847, simple, even austere but perfection nevertheless.

 The example shown on the left is by a good London maker, James McCabe, who was working at Royal Exchange from 1811 till 1868.